We are committed to understanding and managing our impact on the environment.

 • Sustainable Food

-Wrexham Glyndŵr University (WGU) recognises that food production and consumption has a big impact on the environment.
-As a result, the University is committed to reducing this impact as much as possible, in line with Wrexham Glyndŵr University’s Environment and Sustainability Managemanet Policy Policies and documents
+Wrexham University recognises that food production and consumption has a big impact on the environment.
+As a result, the University is committed to reducing this impact as much as possible, in line with Wrexham University’s Environmental Sustainability Strategy Policies and documents

 We also recognise that we have a considerable influence in our buying power to encourage our suppliers and contractors to minimise negative ethical, environmental and social effects associated with products and services we provide, by working together with suppliers to encourage sustainable and healthy food production and consumption.
 We have key performance indicators aligned with our sustainable food strategy written into our catering contract.

-Since August 2017, WGU have been working with the catering company, Aramark.
-They have continued WGU's mission to promote seasonal products used in their menus and are sourcing new products which we can utilise in our food production based on the seasonal menu.
+Since August 2017, Wrexham University have been working with the catering company, Aramark.
+They have continued the University’s mission to promote seasonal products used in their menus and are sourcing new products which we can utilise in our food production based on the seasonal menu.
 They have sourced good alternatives to meat.

-They have been working with WGU to create events that raise awareness in healthy, sustainable and Fairtrade food.
+They have been working with Wrexham University to create events that raise awareness in healthy, sustainable and Fairtrade food.

 Aramark purchase products that have all the relevant information on labels.
 Aramark have set recipes, so any products made in-house are labelled with BB/UB dates and allergen information.

 Aramark also changed their disposable products and are now produced by Vegware.
 They have introduced Ceramic bowls/plates & mugs to assist with the reduction on disposables used on campus.
-Aramark have continued with WGU's Keep Cup scheme, and in September 2018 a 20p charge was introduced to the beverage price if these were not used as an incentive to buy one, and have been assisting in reducing our amount of disposable cups/lids purchased.
+Aramark have continued with Wrexham University’s Reusable Cup scheme, and in September 2018 a 20p surcharge was introduced to the beverage price for drinks purchased in disposable cups.
+The surcharge has been used to purchase Huskups, made from rice husk rather than plastic, and are given to students free of charge at Fresher Fair.
 Read more here.

-In December 2017, Aramark became signatories of the Sustainable Fish Cities pledge, making public their commitment to put in place a verifiably sustainable fish policy and celebrated it with WGU.
+In December 2017, Aramark became signatories of the Sustainable Fish Cities pledge, making public their commitment to put in place a verifiably sustainable fish policy and celebrated it with Wrexham University

 Free Drinking Water

 Are you passionate about the environment?
-Would you like to get involved with planting your very own fruit and vegetables at WGU?
+Would you like to get involved with planting your very own fruit and vegetables at Wrexham University?
 Head to our Northop Campus to get a patch in one of our five poly tunnels and between July – October.
-You can also pick your own apples from WGU’s orchard.
+You can also pick your own apples from the University orchard.

-The University’s Northop Campus growing facility is run by a collaboration of community growing group Flintshare and WGU societies BotSoc and ZooSoc.
+The University’s Northop Campus growing facility is run by a collaboration of community growing group Flintshare and Student Union Societies.
 You can get involved and learn about planting different seeds, weeding, transplanting and pest control.
 You will develop a practical understanding of horticultural techniques by understanding how to make compost, dig beds, as well as gain knowledge about different plants, insects and the eco system.
 We are always looking for people to get involved.

 Working in the growing facility provides a great distraction from your busy life and you can enjoy some fresh air while taking in the stunning views from our rural campus.
 It promotes the mental and physical health benefits of being outdoors, getting physical, being part of bigger change, meeting and connecting with people and enables the University to create connections with growers and local charities as a way of engaging with a larger community.